 - Using Airbnb To Create Your Home Maintenance Fund

 - Earn Tax-Free Airbnb Income With The Master’s Rule

-If you’ve got a guest room collecting dust, consider giving Airbnb a try.
+If you have a guest room collecting dust, consider giving Airbnb a try.
 It only takes a little bit of time to set up and really, if you don’t like it or find it to be uncomfortable, you can just delete your listing.
 You can’t get that same flexibility with a roommate.

-Your house is likely the most expensive thing you own, but it can also generate significant income for you if you are willing to think outside the box and use the resources you have.
+Your house is likely the most expensive thing you own, but it can also generate significant income for you if you are willing to do some research and planning, think outside the box, and use the resources you have.
 And if you can subsidize the cost of your living expenses, you can make huge strides in your ability to save money and reach financial independence.

 If Airbnb hosting sounds like something you’re interested in, feel free to sign up to be a host.
 It’s a great, low-risk way to try out your hand at house hacking.